sftpplus/sftpplus-docs/src/doc_source/developer/http-api.rst

 The following variants of HTTP APIs are available:

 * RESTful with JSON representation (not JSON-RPC).
-* WebDAV, which is well standardized.
+* WebDAV, which is well-standardized.
 * GET and POST with HTML integration, for managing files via any web browser.

 To have SFTPPlus respond via the JSON API, make the request using the